turran/efl-egueb/README.md

 ========
 Scripting
 ---------
-Documents that require scripting, either by `<script>` tag or by listeners like `onclick`, `onmouseover`, etc; are handled
+Documents that require scripting, either by `<script>` tag or by listeners like `onclick`, `onmouseover`, etc; are supported.
 Currently JavaScript support is provided by using [egueb-js-sm](https://www.github.com/turran/egueb-js-sm)

 Input/Output
 ------------
-Image loading is done through `Enesim` asynchronous API

-File handling is done by using `Ecore_Con` for `http://` URIs, asynchronous too.
+Image loading is done through `Enesim` asynchronous API.
+File handling with `http://` URis scheme is done by using `Ecore_Con`.

 Animation
 ---------